texnofobix/WristHomeAssistant/README.md

 A simple application for Pebble Watches to monitor Home Assistant, currently read-only.

-Updates automatically every 5 mins.
+Updates automatically every 15 mins by default (configurable).

 Screenshot: